SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Results and Discussion

 \section{Results and Discussion}

-\paragraph{Synthetically augmented datasets do not sufficiently reflect properties of a realistic scenario.} Table~\ref{tab:main-results} presents a comparison of model performance on the EN--DE, EN--FR, EN--IT subsets of iSTS-RSD\footnote{A comprehensive overview of the results over the different augmentation categories and languages of iSTS-RSD are presented in Appendix~\ref{app:ists}} and the full SwissGov-RSD benchmark.
+\paragraph{Synthetically augmented datasets do not sufficiently reflect properties of a realistic scenario.} Table~\ref{tab:main-results} presents a comparison of model performance on the EN--DE, EN--FR, EN--IT subsets of iSTS-RSD\footnote{A comprehensive overview of the results over the different augmentation categories and languages of iSTS-RSD are presented in Appendix~\ref{app:ists}.} and the full SwissGov-RSD benchmark.
 Most notably, across all model types and language pairs, performance drops substantially when moving from iSTS-RSD to SwissGov-RSD.
 This confirms that models tuned or evaluated only on synthetically augmented data do not generalize well to naturalistic, real-world scenarios.
 The fine-tuned GPT-4o-mini model exemplifies this gap the most: Despite achieving the highest scores on iSTS-RSD, its performance drops to among the lowest on SwissGov-RSD, suggesting potential overfitting to the data augmentation patterns.
 Interestingly, while overall scores on SwissGov-RSD are lower, the unsupervised approaches show relatively strong robustness, outperforming all other few-shot and fine-tuned models.
-This may indicate that more specified models suffer from out-of-domain effects, as SwissGov-RSD differs substantially from iSTS-RSD not only in terms of naturalness, but also in domain, length, and label distribution.
+This may indicate that more specialized models suffer from out-of-domain effects, as SwissGov-RSD differs substantially from iSTS-RSD not only in terms of naturalness, but also in domain, length, and label distribution.

-\paragraph{Encoders are competitive.} Encoder-based models remain highly competitive in several settings.
-They perform best in unsupervised scenarios, when no training data is available, as demonstrated in Table~\ref{tab:main-results}.
-DiffAlign underperforms when using the more recent ModernBERT, likely due to the absence of SimCSE fine-tuning and an English-centric training bias.
+\paragraph{Encoders are competitive.} Encoder-based models remain highly competitive, particularly in unsupervised settings (Table~\ref{tab:main-results}).
+Among long-context models, Qwen3-Embedding models achieve the strongest results, followed by EuroBERT 610M.
+While LaBSE and XLM-R + SimCSE achieve the highest scores in the unsupervised setting, their limited input length requires document segmentation prior to processing.
+This effectively reduces the task to shorter units and avoids challenges associated with long-context modeling.
+The higher performance under segmentation suggests that long-context processing, even when supported, may weaken token-level cross-lingual alignment signals necessary for RSD.
+DiffAlign underperforms when using ModernBERT, likely due to its English-centricity.
 However, when fine-tuned, it surpasses LLMs in a naturalistic setting with few-shot prompting, all while being more efficient in terms of time and computational resources (see Appendix~\ref{app:inference-time} for an inference time comparison).